Loading...

 Portion Control

-Include a source of protein with your meal, such as grilled chicken, paneer, or tofu.
-Protein can slow down the absorption of carbohydrates, moderating any spike in blood sugar.
+Include a source of protein, such as grilled chicken or paneer, to your meal.
+Protein helps slow down the absorption of carbohydrates, reducing blood sugar spikes.

 Physical Activity